Carolyn Logan

 Carolyn Green Logan (born July 5, 1957) is a Democratic member of the North Carolina House of Representatives.
 She has represented the 101st district (including constituents Mecklenburg County) since 2019.

 Career

+Logan began her public service in 1977 when she joined the Asheville Police Department, becoming the first African-American female police officer in Asheville, North Carolina.

+Logan joined the North Carolina State Highway Patrol in 1984, where she became the first African-American female trooper in the state of North Carolina.

+In 2007, Logan became the first female of any race to retire from the North Carolina Highway Patrol with the required 30-year minimum.

 Logan won the November 2018 general election.
 She secured seventy-nine percent of the vote while her closest rival, Republican Paul Mauney, secured twenty-one percent.
 She was re-elected in 2020.